- Zagreb Food Guide

 Café Sjedi 5

-We found Café Sjedi 5 via Instagram, one of the methods we utilize to identify places to eat and drink in a new city.
+We found Café Sjedi 5 via Instagram, one of the many methods we utilize to identify places to eat and drink in a new city.
 While scrolling through photos, the painted coffee caught our eye and intrigued us enough to visit the cafe for coffees in the garden.
 We’re glad we did since we can now say that we’ve drank painted coffee in a pretty garden.
 As far as taste goes, the coffee was just okay.

 Café Sjedi 5 is located at Ul.
 Ivana Tkalčića 84, 10000, Zagreb, Croatia.